matifigueroa98/Aero-Taxi/README.md

 In this project is taken into account:

 - Handling of exceptions
-- Handling of json files
+- Handling of json files using JACKSON library